rhdtownsend/msg/docs/source/ref-guide/installation.rst

 This runs unit tests for the various Fortran modules that together compose the MSG library.
 At the end of the test sequence, a summary of the number of tests passed and failed is printed.
-All tests should pass; if one or more fails, then please :ref:`open an issue
+All tests should pass; if one or more fails, then please :git:`open an issue
-<open-an-issue>` to report the problem.
+<rhdtownsend/msg/issues>` to report the problem.

 Installing the :py:mod:`pymsg` Module
 =====================================